House of Bonzi: The Title of Counts

 Over the centuries, the unwavering services rendered to the Republic of Venice were rewarded with numerous honors.
-In 1589, Ercole, grandson of Bernardino, was granted the fief of the Serio River, securing exclusive rights to navigate and fish there.
+In 1589, Ercole, grandson of Bernardino, was bestowed the fief of the Serio River, securing exclusive rights to navigate and fish there.
 However, his successors could not enjoy these privileges peacefully until the family received further confirmation of their rights over the fief and was officially bestowed the title of Count by Doge Silvestro Valier.
 The concession was confirmed in 1694, in perpetuity, in favor of Giovanni, Bernardino, and Giuseppe.
 Bernardino married Camilla Zurla, a noblewoman from Crema belonging to the prestigious Zurla family, and was the only one amongst the three to have children.

 The family became part of the Noble General Council of the City of Crema in 1738, when Count Ercole Bonzi (son of Bernardino Bonzi) married Valeria Vimercati, a noblewoman from Crema belonging to the prestigious Vimercati family.
 The couple had three children.

 Later, in 1838, the title and fief of Serio were reaffirmed by Emperor Ferdinand I of Austria in Vienna in favor of Leonardo (1826–1864) and Giuseppe (1830–1894).